bw-math/bw-math/source/assignments/problems/distributions/00_BINOMIAL.rst

 Sunshine Farms wants to know whether there is a difference in consumer preference for two new juice products—Citrus Fresh and Tropical Taste.
 In an initial blind taste test, 8 randomly selected consumers were given unmarked samples of the two juices.
 The product that each consumer tasted first was randomly decided by the flip of a coin.
 After tasting the two juices, each consumer was asked to choose which juice he or she preferred, and the results were recorded.

 a.
-Let p represent the population proportion of consumers who prefer Citrus Fresh.
-In terms of p, state the hypotheses that Sunshine Farms is interested in testing.
+Let *p* represent the population proportion of consumers who prefer Citrus Fresh.
+In terms of *p*, state the hypotheses that Sunshine Farms is interested in testing.

 b.
 One might consider using a one-proportion z-test to test the hypotheses in part *#a*.
 Explain why this would not be a reasonable procedure for this sample.